Identify24/androidSDK/README.md

 # Usage

-Get an singleton object from identify sdk.
+get an singleton object from identify sdk.
 Then connect to sdk with ID number, thats all.

 <pre>
   IdentifySdk.getInstance().startIdentification(this,"efc8366f-faa6-11ea-b65c-005056bb3f3f"){ errorMessage ->